josiahClark01/deepSeekHarpoon/README.rst

 DeepSeekHarpoon
 ===============

-(WIP) This repo is an attempt at recreating the deepseek v3 pretraining model for academic and research purchases.
+(WIP) This repo is an attempt at recreating the deepseek v3 pretraining model for academic and research purposes.

 - currently only uses torch so no fancy parallelism yet outside of native pytorch bits, goal is to keep it simple and explainable.

-.. note:: We used the name harpoon because pytorch OOTB parallelism scheme pushed us to make the model long and skinny from a parrallelism perspective, hence the name harpoon.
+.. note:: We used the name harpoon because pytorch OOTB parallelism scheme pushed us to make the model long and skinny from a parrallelism perspective, hence the name harpoon...
+Arghhhhh!!!!!!!

 Prerequisits
 ------------